nusrobomaster/AVALON_FW/README.md

 To achieve this, the firmware operates a bidirectional synchronous buck-boost converter, driven by an STM32G4 microcontroller.
 The firmware monitors voltages and currents in real-time using filtered ADC measurements, and runs multiple cascaded PID controllers to regulate charging and discharging cycles efficiently and safely.
 When the robot is idle or cruising, excess power is used to charge the supercaps; during high-demand events, stored energy is discharged into the system to supplement the chassis power.

-The firmware is developed in **STM32CubeIDE**, uses **FreeRTOS**, and includes custom modules for ADC filtering, control logic, CAN communication, safety handling, and gate signal generation through HRTIM.
+The firmware is developed in **STM32CubeIDE**, and includes custom modules for ADC filtering, control logic, CAN communication, safety handling, and gate signal generation through HRTIM.

 ## Folder Structure